mikebharris/javascript_mandelbrot_set_and_julia_set_explorer/README.md

 ![Mandelbrot's Baby](mset.png)

-Been playing a bit with HTML 5 and the ''canvas'' tag.
 Using some JavaScript wizardry it's possible to have an interactive Mandelbrot and Julia set explorer, with no other code.
-All that's left is to add a zoom function :P
+Clicking the mouse at any point in the Mandelbrot set will draw the corresponding Julia set.
+Setting the Auto-draw Julia Set option to On and moving the mouse over the Mandelbrot set will provide an interactive Julia-set journey.

+There is a Zoom function, enabled by hitting the Z key over the Mset canvas.
+To zoom in click the left mouse button, to zoom out, click the right.
+When you're happy with the zoom window hit enter to redraw.

 [Take a look at the Mandelbrot and Julia set generator using HTML 5 canvas element in action](https://mbharris.co.uk/fractals/mandlebrot-set-and-julia-set-explorer-in-html5.html).